 Outpatient education classes and support groups are available at our Memorial Medical Center campus in Daytona and Flagler campus in Palm Coast.
 Our focus is on controlling diabetes through self-management in a group setting or through individual appointments.
-Our 13-hour educational curriculum is completed over the course of three weeks, and covers:
+Our 13-hour educational curriculum is completed over the course of two weeks, and covers:

 - Diabetes disease process

 - Nutritional management

 - Prevention, detection and treatment of acute/chronic complications through risk reduction

 - Preconception care, management during pregnancy and gestational management

 To learn more about our educational classes and support groups, call (386) 231-3178.
 See a list of our education classes.
 Please note that support group meetings are not available in July or August.